George3d6/striga/README.md

 If you wish to request some functionality be added to the library feel free to open an issue or make a pull request with the desired function interface (or even implementation, if you have the time).

 ## Usage

-#### WARNING: This library is incompleted and the code hasn't been reivewd.
-The present implementation may work as intended for myself, but, use at your own risk, especially if you plan on using it with 3rd party strings such as folly:String, AWS::String or QString (&#x1F34E;)

 To download: